+- Otherwise, the UE drops the configured UL transmission.

-If the configured UL transmission is a PUSCH with PUSCH repetition type B, the above procedures are applicable to a nominal repetition as described in [8].
+If the configured UL transmission is a PUSCH with PUSCH repetition type B that does not overlap with an idle duration corresponding to a period of duration Tu or a period of duration Tx, the above procedures are applicable to its corresponding nominal repetition as described in [8].
+Otherwise, the following procedures are applicable to its corresponding nominal repetition.